 Jack leads the development of the NCA’s service strategy, and has overseen a range of acute service changes, including the establishment of the Greater Manchester Oesophago-Gastric Centre and the development of joined-up surgical services across our hospital sites.

 Jude has worked in the NHS for 35 years.
-After completing her nurse training in the North West, she spent 10 years working in London and overseas where she specialised in adult and paediatric intensive care.
-Returning to the North West in 2002 she has undertaken roles leading teams within specialist, acute and community services, moving to operational management in 2005.
+After completing her nurse training in the north-west, she spent 10 years working in London and overseas where she specialised in adult and paediatric intensive care.
+Returning to the north-west in 2002, she's undertaken roles leading teams within specialist, acute and community services, moving to operational management in 2005.

-She joined Alder Hey Children’s NHS Foundation Trust from 2011 to 2016 as the chief operating officer, the highlight being the move to the new Hospital in the Park, for which she was the executive lead for the major change programmes including transformation of pathways, new hospital commissioning and the safe move of all patients and services.
-In 2016 Jude joined the team leading the support to The Pennine Acute Hospitals NHS Trust and the formation of the Northern Care Alliance NHS Group.
+She joined Alder Hey Children’s NHS Foundation Trust from 2011 to 2016 as the chief operating officer, the highlight being the move to the new Hospital in the Park.
+Jude was the executive lead for the major change programmes including transformation of pathways, new hospital commissioning and the safe move of all patients and services.
+In 2016, Jude joined the team leading the support to the Pennine Acute Hospitals NHS Trust and the formation of the Northern Care Alliance NHS Group.
 She was appointed as chief delivery officer in March 2017.

 Her clinical and operational experience is underpinned by a strong commitment to both patients and staff.

 - Husband is Employee of Lancs and Cumbria Academic Health Science Network and Trustee of a Stockdales Manchester based Learning Disability Charity

 - Trustee of St Annes Community Trust, Leeds